fengdasuk19/homework/homework03-0906/README.md

-Can pass on a CPU machine, can't on an GPU machine.
-Some code may need to be modify.
+Can run on a CPU or a GPU machine.